 Okay, in fairness, what you see is a little fresher.

 Still, it ain’t your typical daily catch.

 You recognize this for what it is: a Ningyo, a Japanese mermaid.

-With a voice like a flute, with a mouth like a monkey’s, and with tiny fish teeth and golden, shimmering scales, the Ningyo were known for their sweet tasting meat.
+With a voice like a flute, a mouth like a monkey, tiny fish teeth, and golden, shimmering scales, the Ningyo were known for their sweet tasting meat.

 On the flip side, eating one could confer semi-immortality.

 (incidentally, finding one dead, washed ashore, was a sure sign of war or other impending horrors)

 Recognizing that your friend is cooking up a Ningyo, you warn your other friends.